MohammedKhalid96/YouTube-API-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+## Choices & Decisions
+I used Ng2SearchPipeModule and NgxPaginationModule for table search and pagination instead of using for example Angular Material, This my first time using Angular So I decided to challenge my self and build everything from scratch without any help of available libraries that gives me easy solutions.

+I also used Compodoc to generate documentation for this project.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.